coap-security/liboscore/doc/guides/demo_peertopeer.md

 are persisted in the flash memory of the devices;
 the former using a @ref oscore_context_b1.

+This allows a board that is configured once to be shown off toggling the other board's LED from a battery attached to the battery connector or from a USB power supply.
+(Power banks are not ideal, as they often shut down when too little current is drawn).

+Beware that the demo uses reliable transmission, which can keep a device busy even when the state they are trying to transmit is not even current any more.
+This allows showing behaviors of retransmission, but is something to be aware of when doing live demos, especially when the receiving node is offline for long enough for retries to get more sparse.

 When boards power up again, parts of their security contexts are not initialized or recovered, so it takes failing attempts to recover them.
 Real-world applications that try to get things done as quickly as possible would probably employ retransmission or initialize eagerly;
 in the demo, these mechanisms are left out for simplicity and for visibility.